Logo

 Original Post

 "I started a newsletter about indie hacking.
 Here is my first issue."
-(Account: 3 days old, karma: 4)
+(New account with limited community history)

 What AutoMod Flagged